SlipShabby/42SiliconValley/Libft/README.md

 ## What is libft?
 [Libft](libft.en.pdf) is an individual project at [42](https://www.42.us.org/) that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.

-Disclaimer: *Reinventing the wheel is bad, 42 makes us do this just so we can have a deeper understanding of data structures and basic algorithms.
-At 42 we're not allowed to use some standard libraries on our projects, so we have to keep growing this library with our own functions as we go farther in the program.*

 ## What's in it?
 As you can see from the [Project instructions], there are 3 sections: